Battle of Vella Lavella (land): Battle

+US troop landings

 The initial landing on Vella Lavella was undertaken by a landing force of around 4,600 (rising to 5,800) US troops under Brigadier General Robert B. McClure.
 The main maneuver elements came from the 35th Regimental Combat Team.
 This regiment was commanded by Colonel Everett E. Brown.
 It was drawn from the 25th Infantry Division, under Major General J. Lawton Collins, and formed part of Major General Oscar Griswold's XIV Corps.
 These troops landed on 15 August as part of an expeditionary force (designated Task Force 31) under the command of Rear Admiral Theodore S. Wilkinson, which embarked from Guadalcanal.
 The expeditionary force consisted of a variety of vessels including: seven destroyer-transports, three LSTs, two submarine chasers and many LCIs.
 It was escorted by a destroyer screen of 12 ships, while P-40 and Corsair fighters patrolled the air above.

 The Japanese dispatched a large number of Zero fighters and Val dive-bombers in response to the landing.
 They attacked the LSTs around noon but were driven off by massed anti-aircraft fire.
 A further attempt late in the day was also spoiled.
 The returning Japanese aircraft were attacked by US Marine Corsairs that had been tasked to conduct a strafing mission around Kahili.
 In the early evening, a small group of Japanese torpedo aircraft unsuccessfully attacked the LCIs, while several seaplanes attacked the LSTs around midnight.
 Losses during these attacks were light for the Americans, with no ships being sunk and only two defending US aircraft being shot down, against Japanese losses of between 17 and 44 aircraft.

 Casualties during the initial landing amounted to 12 killed and 50 wounded for the Americans.
 After the initial fighting, the Americans established a beachhead and began resupply operations.
 Meanwhile, the Japanese decided against a counterattack, electing to evacuate the island instead.
 A barge depot was established for the evacuation at Horaniu, on the northeast coast of the island.
 A group of destroyers (Sazanami, Hamakaze, Shigure, and Isokaze, under Rear Admiral Matsuji Ijuin) sailed from Rabaul while a group of reinforcements was also dispatched to secure Horaniu.
 These consisted of two companies of the 13th Infantry Regiment, with a combined strength of 390 soldiers, and a platoon of Special Naval Landing Force troops.